 The first part of the technical data of a material will tell more about the liquid properties.
 The appearance will give more information about the color and the physical state of the material.
 In case of resins, the physical state should always be liquid.

 All Liqcreate resins are UV-curable 3D-Printing resins, which means that they have a specified reactivity to light.
-This reactivity controls how the resins behaves in the printer.
-Specific parameters about its reactivity are the Critical Enegergy (Ec) and the Depth of Penetration (Dp), two values which can be found for all Liqcreate materials in their corresponding Technical Data Sheet.
-These two values are empirically derived values based on measurements using a 3D-printer.
+This reactivity controls how the resin behaves in the printer.
+Specific parameters about its reactivity are the Critical Enegergy (Ec) and the Depth of Penetration (Dp), two values which can be found for all Liqcreate resin in their corresponding Technical Data Sheet.
+These two properties are empirically derived values based on measurements using a 3D-printer.
+These properties are wavelength dependant!

-Reactivity to light is measured by exposing the resins with different doses of energy (Exposure), in most cases this is controlled by increasing the exposure time in the 3D-printer.
+Reactivity to light is measured by exposing the resin with different doses of energy (exposure), in most cases this is controlled by increasing the exposure time in the 3D-printer.
 Then the layer thickness of the cured resin is measured and plotted versus the corresponding energy input as seen in the figure below.

-Because the resin will absorb the light and using its energy to start the solidification reaction, the cure depth will always be finite, leading to a logarithmic correlation between the exposure and the cure depth, a typical curve is shown in the figure above.
+Because the resin will absorb the light and using part of the energy to start the polymerization reaction, the cure depth will always be finite, leading to a logarithmic correlation between the exposure and the cure depth, a typical curve is shown in the figure above.
 [10]

 The curve (working curve) is a visual representation of the correlation between printer and resin and based on this a mathematical correlation is derived, as shown in formula 1 with: